Finding the perfect accommodation can often be the most challenging part of planning a Christmas holiday.

 - Riga – Riga’s three main Christmas markets are all within the historic old town.
 By staying at a hotel near the Christmas markets, you can save time walking around in what can be a very cold city in winter.

 - Vilnius – Vilnius Christmas Market is held on Cathedral Square in Vilnius Old Town, in front of Vilnius Cathedral.

-- Amsterdam – There are a number of popular Christmas markets in Amsterdam and not all of them are easily accessible or in areas where you might want to stay in Amsterdam.
-Stay at one of these conveniently located hotels with good value for money.
+- Amsterdam – There are a number of Christmas markets in Amsterdam and not all of them are easily accessible or in areas where you might want to stay.
+Instead, stay at one of these conveniently located hotels with good value for money.

-- Gdansk – Gdansk is one of the most festive cities in Poland, with multiple areas in the city decorated with Christmas lights, trees and baubles.
+- Gdansk – Gdansk is one of the most festive cities in Poland, with multiple areas decorated with Christmas lights, trees and baubles.

 - Krakow – Krakow is home to Poland’s most popular Christmas market, held in the stunning Market Square.
-There are some outstanding hotels in this area and many of them are affordable for short stays.
+There are some outstanding hotels in this area including some budget hotels.

 - Poznan – Poznan Christmas Market is located at Old Market Square and Wolności Square in the historic centre of Poznan

 - Warsaw – Excellent hotels close to the Old Market Square in the city centre of Warsaw.